Subhashana1234/Loan-Status-Prediction/README.md

-📖 Project Overview

-This project aims to predict whether a loan application will be approved or rejected based on applicant information such as income, loan amount, credit history, employment status, and other financial attributes.

-The objective is to build a classification model that helps financial institutions automate and improve loan approval decisions.

 🎯 Problem Statement

 Banks and financial institutions face risks when approving loans.
 Incorrect approval decisions can lead to financial losses.